dinmammas/homebridge-robonect/readme.md

 |:--|:--|:-:|:-:|:-:|
 | `show-humidity` | Set to either yes or no, to enable the humidity sensor (valid for version 1.0.22 or older) | "yes" |  String  | yes |
 | `robonect-card` | Robonect card type.
 Either "H30x" or "HX".|    ""     |  String  |no |

- * Input "HX" in capitals as robonect-card _**ONLY**_ if you have a Robonect HX!
-You'll get the temp from the temp sensor, rather than the battery. :)

 Discuss the plugin with me and others, [here.](https://forum.robonect.de/viewforum.php?f=55)